faraasat/react-consent-management-banner/README.md

 ### Q: Does this banner block cookies automatically?

-A: No, it simply records preferences.
-You must use these values in your app logic to conditionally load scripts or send tracking data.
+A: No, it simply records preferences and send them to the GTag.

 ### Q: Is it compliant with GDPR/CCPA?